 APEGA can accommodate testing needs because of a medical condition, including:

 - extended testing time

 - larger font

-To submit a request, email [email protected] to obtain the special accommodation instructions and forms.
+To submit a request, email [email protected] to obtain the testing accommodation instructions and forms.

-You must submit the special accommodation forms before the registration deadline or your request cannot be accommodated.
+You must submit the testing accommodation forms before the registration deadline or your request cannot be accommodated.

 The NPPE is a criterion-referenced examination, meaning that psychometric procedures were used to determine a passing score that reflects a standard of minimum competency.
 An equated score of 65 or greater is required to pass.
 If you passed the exam, you will not receive detailed score information.
 Exam results are either pass or fail based on the number of correct answers (1 point per correct answer) you achieved on the operational (scored) questions on the exam.
 You are not penalized for incorrect answers.
 Statistical equating ensures that variations in exam difficulty from each session are taken into account to ensure fairness to all applicants taking exams.
 The Educational Testing Service has published a report that explains test equating in more detail.

 Exam results are usually available in 3 to 4 weeks.
 The results will appear in your Member Self-Service Centre account.
 We do not provide results over the phone or by email.

 If you failed the NPPE, APEGA will send you a report showing the subject areas that you were weak in.

 Failure Note: If you fail the NPPE four times, your application will be withdrawn, and you will need to submit a new application for membership.